Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Results and Discussion

 In case of ideal HRG this ratio is equal to one as shown by red dashed curve.
 However, presence of repulsive interaction reduces this ratio.
 In MFHRG model the deviation from HRG model results proportional to mean field parameter $K_B$ and we get good agreement with the LQCD results.

 Separating the effects of repulsive interactions from other medium effects, namely in medium mass modifications and broadening of spectral width etc., is very difficult.
-It turns out that these effects are removed if we take differences of fluctuations and correlations.
+It turns out that these effects are removed if we take differences of baryon susceptibilities\cite{Bazavov:2013dta}.
 Fig.\ref{diff} shows differences of second and fourth order charge susceptibilities.
 In case of baryon susceptibilities, it is easy to show that $\chi_B^2-\chi_B^4$ is approximately given by

-where, $n_B^{\text{id}}$ is the given by Eq.().
 In the absence of repulsive interaction ($K_B=0$) $\chi_B^2-\chi_B^4$ vanishes which is expected in ideal HRG model.
 Effect of repulsive interaction is to increase this difference.
-MFHRG model with $K_M=0$ and $K_B=0.45$ $\text{GeV.fm}^{3}$ reproduce LQCD results quite remarkably all the way upto $T=170$ MeV.
+MFHRG model with $K_B=0.45$ $\text{GeV.fm}^{3}$ reproduce LQCD results quite remarkably all the way up to $T=170$ MeV.
 MFHRG model is also in remarkable agreement with LQCD results of $\chi_S^2-\chi_S^4$ .
+It may be noted that the differences in susceptibilities do not necessarily vanish in case of interacting theories; especially if the effects of chiral symmetry are included in the models describing hadronic phase\cite{Marczenko:2021icv,Koch:2023oez}.

+Fig.~\ref{chiB6} shows the variation of $\chi_B^6$ and $\chi_B^6/\chi_B^2$ as a function of temperature.
+MFHRG model underestimate these quantities at low temperature; however the overall behavior is in good agreement with the lattice data.
+It is to be noted that, higher order susceptibilities, are more sensitive to the modeling of the interactions among the particles.
+For instance, in case of parity doublet model\cite{Marczenko:2021icv} which includes the chiral symmetry, the ratio $\chi_B^6/\chi_B^2$ shows strong sensitivity to dynamical effects related to the chiral symmetry restoration near $T_c$.